-Approximately one-half of the samples in a province or state is located in each of two management categories -sugarbush or non-sugarbush -- and where possible, stands are paired for the two management options.
+Approximately one-half of the samples in a province or state is located in each of two management categories -- sugarbush or non-sugarbush -- and where possible, stands are paired for the two management options.
 The initial plan was to establish eight sets of clusters in two pollution zones, and to select for specific stand decline conditions.
-However, it was abandoned later when it was determined that the regional pollution maps might not reflect actual pollution, because of local pollution

-Figure 2.--Distribution of placet waters of the North American Maple Project (2001). effects, and adequate declining sugar maple stands could not be located in all the areas.
+However, it was abandoned later when it was determined that the regional pollution maps might not reflect actual pollution, because of local pollution effects, and adequate declining sugar maple stands could not be located in all the areas.
 Instead, sites were selected in 1988 to represent a gradient of pollution between the extremes within a state or province.
 In addition, efforts were made to select sample stands to represent a range of original stand decline-conditions.

 Originally, the plot-clusters were established for a two year project, which then was extended to 5 years.
-The current project is expected to continue until the fall of 2001, with a the possibility to continue further.
-Therefore, some cooperating landowners may be experiencing hardships in abstaining from cutting in the non-sugarbushes.
+The current project is expected to be ongoing.
+Many cooperating landowners have therefore conducted some silvicultural treatements to satisfy their forest management needs.
 The present NAMP policy is to permit logging, although the recommendation is to continue without it as long as possible.
-When logging occurs, a 132 ft buffer around the plots is recommended, if possible.
+When logging occurs, a 132-ft buffer around the plots is recommended, if possible.
+If not possible, documentation of basal area before and after treatment is conducted for each of the 5 plots.